Home | FAQs

 What happens when the policy ends?

-Once your policy has ended, or if you cancel a policy, you have 30 days to redeem any leaves you have earned and exchange them using our app or by logging into our website.
-Any unclaimed leaves will expire 30 days after the cancellation date.
+Once your policy has ended, or if you cancel a policy, you have 30 days to redeem any Green rewards you have earned and exchange them using our app or by logging into our website.
+Any unclaimed Green rewards will expire 30 days after the cancellation date.

 It can take up to 24 hours from the policy ending before the app stops recording trips.